-A $50 consultation fee is due at your first appointment and must be paid prior to speaking with the Immigration Specialist.
+A $50 office visit/legal consultation fee is due at your first appointment and must be paid prior to speaking with the Immigration Specialist.
 This is in addition to any legal or filing fees that will be required for your case.
 The Immigration Specialist will discuss case fees during your consultation as well as discuss next steps, etc. If you require financial assistance, please be sure to let us know when you arrive.
-(Note: All clients and prospective clients are required to pay something towards their fees; actual amount owed is decided based on income and household size).
+Financial Assistance is available on a case-by-case basis.
+All clients and prospective clients are requested to pay something towards their fees, but no one will be turned away due to an inability to pay.

 - Mondays: 1:00 – 8:00 PM

 Please call to schedule an appointment or speak with a staff member during office hours at (309) 732-0047 or email firstname.lastname@example.org.
 (Limited appointments available outside of office hours.
 Call for availability.
 We are not able to accept walk-in clients at this time.)
 A $50 office visit/legal consultation fee is due at your first appointment and must be paid prior to speaking with the Immigration Specialist.
 This is in addition to any legal or filing fees that will be required for your case.
 The Immigration Specialist will discuss case fees during your consultation as well as discuss next steps, etc. If you require financial assistance, please be sure to let us know when you arrive.
 Financial Assistance is available on a case-by-case basis.
 All clients and prospective clients are required to pay something towards their fees; the actual amount owed is decided based on income and household size).
 Our office is located within the Esperanza Center, 335 5th Avenue, Moline, Illinois in Room 208.
 (NOTE: Our recognition to practice immigration law is under Immigrant Connection at Heritage Church.)